Gnormelli/IV1201-Group-9/README.md

 # IV1201-Group-9
 Project for group in course IV1201 VT23 Arkitektur och design av globala applikationer.
 It is a web application made with Java and ReactJs.
+For working application using the front-end client, see https://frontend-iv1201-group9.herokuapp.com/

 ## Project Description